F. Glossary (Non-Normative)

 within a token element (defined below); or a single instance of certain of

-the content elements (see chapter 4 [Content Markup] for a precise definition
+the content elements (see Section 4 for a precise definition of which

 Multi-purpose Internet Mail Extensions (MIME)